gnmmarechal/3dsbuildscripts/README.md

 *Hourglass9 : hourglass9-build

-*Dependencies : depinstall   --> Installs required packages, builds makerom and ctrulib and installs them, downloads ARMIPS and installs it.
+*Dependencies : depinstall   --> Installs required packages, builds bin2c, makerom and ctrulib and installs them, downloads ARMIPS and installs it.
 Doesn't install devkitPro.

+*3DS Build Scripts : update (Updates all scripts to the latest git versions) | install-buildscript.sh (Downloads all scripts for the first time with git)